Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 -   On-going area

-    The on-going area is the application screen area and is only used to display notifications for the currently-running application.
+    The on-going area is the application screen area and is only used to display notifications for the currently running application.

 **Figure: Notification and on-going areas**

 ![Notification and on-going areas](./media/notification.png)

 <a name="active_notification"></a>
-### Active Notifications
+### Active notifications

 An active notification is displayed on the upper side of the screen.
 You can add buttons for user interaction, and a text input field which the user can use to reply to the notification directly.